Science fiction film: Monster films

 While monster films do not usually depict danger on a global or epic scale, science fiction film also has a long tradition of movies featuring monster attacks.
 These differ from similar films in the horror or fantasy genres because science fiction films typically rely on a scientific (or at least pseudo-scientific) rationale for the monster's existence, rather than a supernatural or magical reason.
 Often, the science fiction film monster is created, awakened, or "evolves" because of the machinations of a mad scientist, a nuclear accident, or a scientific experiment gone awry.
-Typical examples include The Beast from 20,000 Fathoms (1953), Jurassic Park films, Cloverfield, Pacific Rim, the King Kong films, and the Godzilla franchise or the many films involving Frankenstein's monster.
+Typical examples include The Beast from 20,000 Fathoms (1953), Jurassic Park films, Cloverfield, Pacific Rim, Split Second (1992 film), the King Kong films, and the Godzilla franchise or the many films involving Frankenstein's monster.

 Mind and identity

 The core mental aspects of what makes us human has been a staple of science fiction films, particularly since the 1980s.
 Ridley Scott's Blade Runner (1982), an adaptation of Philip K. Dick's novel Do Androids Dream of Electric Sheep?, examined what made an organic-creation a human, while the RoboCop series saw an android mechanism fitted with the brain and reprogrammed mind of a human to create a cyborg.
 The idea of brain transfer was not entirely new to science fiction film, as the concept of the "mad scientist" transferring the human mind to another body is as old as Frankenstein while the idea of corporations behind mind transfer technologies is observed in later films such as Gamer, Avatar, and Surrogates.

 Films such as Total Recall have popularized a thread of films that explore the concept of reprogramming the human mind.
 The theme of brainwashing in several films of the sixties and seventies including A Clockwork Orange and The Manchurian Candidate coincided with secret real-life government experimentation during Project MKULTRA.
 Voluntary erasure of memory is further explored as themes of the films Paycheck and Eternal Sunshine of the Spotless Mind.
 Some films like Limitless explore the concept of mind enhancement.
 The anime series Serial Experiments Lain also explores the idea of reprogrammable reality and memory.

 The idea that a human could be entirely represented as a program in a computer was a core element of the film Tron.
 This would be further explored in the film version of The Lawnmower Man, Transcendence, and Ready Player One and the idea reversed in Virtuosity as computer programs sought to become real persons.
 In The Matrix series, the virtual reality world became a real-world prison for humanity, managed by intelligent machines.
 In movies such as eXistenZ, The Thirteenth Floor, and Inception, the nature of reality and virtual reality become intermixed with no clear distinguishing boundary.

 Telekinesis and telepathy are featured in movies like Star Wars, The Last Mimzy, Race to Witch Mountain, Chronicle, and Lucy while precognition is featured in Minority Report as well as in The Matrix saga (in which precognition is achieved by knowing the artificial world).